pykeio/vibe/README.md

         // Recommendation: Wait to show the window to avoid an ugly flash of non-acrylic-ized content.
         show: false,
-        // Recommendation: Hide the menu bar, as the color of the bar will be solid and will look janky.
+        // Recommendation: Hide the menu bar, as the colour of the bar will be solid and will look janky.
         autoHideMenuBar: true
     });